 Another important fact is to know that exercising needs to be done regularly so that you can achieve the results that you always wanted.
 When you pick a routine that works for you and you enjoy, you will stick with it and you won’t feel like this gym cat ……

-Day by Day – 5 Day Workout Plan for Women
+Day by Day – 5 Day Exercise Plan for Women

 Day One Exercises – Cardio Training